top of page

 • Supported thousands with resources and community programming

-• Managed over 14 properties and ongoing operations
+• Managed over 14 properties and their ongoing operations

 • Connected people struggling to find employment with jobs